apollographql/apollo-client/react-docs/source/api-server.md

 ---
-sidebar_title: Server
+sidebar_title: Server Side Rendering
-title: "API: Server"
+title: "API: Server Side Rendering"
 ---

 `react-apollo` provides some utilities to aid in server side rendering and store hydration.
 To learn how to server side render in your app be sure to read the [recipe for server side rendering](server-side-rendering.html).
 The following is simply a reference for the APIs of the methods used in server side rendering and not a tutorial teaching you how to set it up.